Chimney Rock Loop

 When you’re ready, follow the trail along the top of Mummy Cliff and then down the switchbacks along the western side, where you then meet up with the first fork in the trail.
 Follow the trail out the same way you came in.

-Getting there: From the Capitol Reef National Park Visitor Center, get back on Highway 24 and head west for 3 miles.
+From the Capitol Reef National Park Visitor Center, get back on Highway 24 and head west for 3 miles.
 On the right will be the Chimney Rock Loop Trail parking lot.